Vinod Khanna

 Vinod Khanna (6 October 1946 – 27 April 2017) was an Indian actor, film producer, and politician known for his work in Hindi cinema.
-He is regarded as one of the greatest actors and among the biggest superstars in Hindi cinema history.
 Recognised as a style and fashion icon, he was often referred to as the "Sexy Sanyasi" in the media, as well a sex symbol.
-In 2018, he was posthumously honoured with the Dadasaheb Phalke Award, India's highest cinematic award, at the 65th National Film Awards.
-Beyond his film career, Khanna was also a spiritual seeker and a notable political figure, serving as a Member of Parliament from the Gurdaspur constituency between 1998–2009 and 2014–2017.
-He held ministerial positions in the Government of India, including Minister for Culture and Tourism and Minister of State for External Affairs under Prime Minister Atal Bihari Vajpayee.
+He is widely regarded as one of the greatest stars in Indian cinema history.
+In 2018, Khanna was posthumously honoured with the Dadasaheb Phalke Award, India's highest cinematic award, at the 65th National Film Awards.
+Beyond his film career, Khanna was also a spiritual seeker.

 Khanna made his film debut in 1968 and initially appeared in supporting and antagonistic roles.
 He portrayed an angry young man in the social drama Mere Apne (1971), the main antagonist in the action drama Mera Gaon Mera Desh (1971), and a military officer turned fugitive in the crime drama Achanak (1973).
-His iconic negative role as Jabbar Singh in the timeless classic Mera Gaon Mera Desh made a point that a young superstar in making has arrived.
-Khanna rose to stardom in the mid-1970s with a series of successful films, including Haath Ki Safai (1974), for which he won the Filmfare Award for Best Supporting Actor.
-He reached his peak in the late 1970s with blockbusters like Hera Pheri (1976),Amar Akbar Anthony (1977), Parvarish (1977), Hatyara (1977), Main Tulsi Tere Aangan Ki (1978) and Muqaddar Ka Sikandar (1978), solidifying his status as a leading superstar actor.
-His career continued to flourish with hits such as Qurbani (1980), which became the highest-grossing film of the year and earned him critical acclaim.
+Khanna emerged as a pivotal figure in 1970s Indian cinema, establishing himself as a leading action hero and box-office magnet who rivaled Amitabh Bachchan's dominance.

+From 1974 to 1982, he led in numerous hits, often as one of the highest-paid actors of the era, starred in several blockbusters that bolstered the masala film's popularity.

 In 1982, at the peak of his career, Khanna took a five-year hiatus from films to follow his spiritual guru, Osho Rajneesh.

-He returned to the film industry in 1987 with the film Insaaf and continued to act in various roles.
-In his later career, he gained acclaim for his portrayals of fatherly figures in blockbuster films such as Wanted (2009), Dabangg (2010), and Dabangg 2 (2012).
+He returned to the film industry in 1987 with Insaaf and continued to gain hits with films, such as Suryaa (1989) and Chandni (1989).
+In his later career, he earned acclaim for his portrayals of fatherly figures in highly successful ventures like Wanted (2009), Dabangg (2010), Dabangg 2 (2012) and Dilwale (2015).

+Khanna was a notable political figure since late 1990s, serving as a Member of Parliament from the Gurdaspur constituency between 1998–2009 and 2014–2017.
+He held ministerial positions in the Government of India, including Minister for Culture and Tourism and Minister of State for External Affairs under Prime Minister Atal Bihari Vajpayee.